TN INSTITUTE FOR PRE-LAW

 - Main Campus housing for non-Shelby County residents.

-Notification of the TIP decision will be given in mid to late April.
-Please contact Alena Allen, Associate Professor and Director of Law School Diversity, at (901) 678-3227 or via email if you have any questions.
+Notification of TIP decisions will be provided in mid to late April.
+Please contact Demetria Frank, Law Professor and Director of Law School Diversity and Inclusion, at (901) 678-4948 or at firstname.lastname@example.org, if you have any questions.